patrocinio/cloud-private-bootcamp/Labs_development/Lab-Microclimate_DJM.md

      --docker-email=null
    ```

-2. Patch the service account
+2. Issue the following command to patch the service account

     ```
     kubectl patch serviceaccount default -p '{"imagePullSecrets": [{"name": "microclimate-registry-secret"}]}'
     ```

 #### Create Persistant Volumes (PV) and Persistant Volume Claims (PVC)

-Microclimate requires two PVC to function one to store workspace data and another for Jenkins.
-The follwing steps will walk you through the process of creating the PV and PVC.
+Microclimate requires two PVCs to function; one to store workspace data and another for Jenkins.
+The following steps will walk you through the process of creating the PV and PVC.

-**Note:** In this lab we are using hostPath storage.
-This should only be used for testing and should not be used in a production environment.
+**Note**: In this lab environment, the NFS Server is running on the icp-proxy node.
+In a *real* environment a dedicated NFS Server will probably exist.

-1. Create the directories that will be mapped to the PV
+1. In a **terminal** session connected to your `proxy` node as the **root** user issue the following command to create the directories that will be mapped to the PV

     ```
+    cd /storage

-    mkdir /mc-workspace
+    mkdir mc-workspace

-    mkdir /mc-jenkins
+    mkdir mc-jenkins

+    chmod 777 mc*
     ```

-2. Create the required Persistant Volumes
-   - Copy the following PV definition it a file named **mc-worspace-pv.yaml** on the system where you sourced your kubectl environment.
+2. In a **terminal** session connected to your `master` node as the **root** user, copy the following PV definition in to a file named **mc-worspace-pv.yaml** and change the **server IP address** (9.37.138.12) to the correct one for your environment.

     ```
     apiVersion: v1